-The Health Tech 50 platform was launched to recognise investors allocating capital to speed up the transformation of traditional healthcare.
-After the pandemic had put a challenge on both health systems and people's well-being, health technology became a new frontier in venture investing – and our goal is to inspire more investors to join the change.
-A celebration of the most powerful accomplishments across the global health tech community, we hope this initiative will act as a reference point for VCs, LPs and entrepreneurs across the globe.
+We launched Health Tech 50 platform to recognise investors allocating capital to speed up the transformation of traditional healthcare.
+A celebration of the most powerful accomplishments across the global health tech community, this initiative acts as a reference point for VCs, LPs and entrepreneurs across the globe.

 Investors changing the landscape of health

-The Health Tech 50 ranking methodology was created by Kilo Health.
+The Health Tech 50 ranking methodology was created by Kilo Health and Galen Growth.
 We sought to craft a methodology that would incorporate metrics that define a great investor.
-We reached beyond traditional financial performance metrics, taking into account less traditional metrics such as the portfolio companies’ leadership score, and a recognizable VC brand.
+We reached beyond traditional financial performance metrics, taking into account less traditional metrics such as the portfolio companies’ maturity score, and partnership score to reflect interconnectedness and collaborative potential of the companies in the portfolio with external entities.
 Lastly, we did not forget you - the digital health community.
 Your voice also counts.

 These metrics take into account the investment activity of the investor.
-We only included investments into technology-enabled healthcare products and services that contribute to people‘s wellbeing, quality of lives, improve healthcare delivery, and speed-up the transformation of traditional healthcare sector.
+We only included investments into technology-enabled healthcare products and services that contribute to people‘s wellbeing, quality of lives, improve healthcare delivery, and speed up the transformation of the traditional healthcare sector.
 Investments into pharmaceutical, biotechnology and related innovations are not included into Health Tech 50 ranking.

-There are six direct investor metrics used in our methodology.
+There are seven direct investor metrics used in our methodology.
 Each metric was taken into account while calculating the overall Investor Score.
 Each direct metric has its own weighting.
-All six direct metrics combined represent 75% of the final Investor Score.
+All seven direct metrics combined represent 67,5% of the final Investor Score.

-Metric #6.
-Unicorn portfolio companies (with a valuation of $1B+): number of health tech companies in the portfolio valued over $1B that have Unicorn status.
+Metric #7: Portfolio companies (with a valuation above $100M): number of health tech companies in the portfolio valued above $100M.

 Three indirect metrics are as follows:

-The final Investor Score is derived based on 9 distinct metrics, and investors are ranked accordingly in the final Health Tech 50 list.
-The list is dynamic, Metric #9 will change during the voting period, and the final Health Tech 50 list will be published on the 4th of October, 2022.
-The cut-off time for public votes is the 25th of September, 2022, 23:59 CET.
+The final Investor Score is derived based on 10 distinct metrics, and investors are ranked accordingly in the final Health Tech 50 list.
+The list is dynamic, Metric #10 will change during the voting period, and the final Health Tech 50 list will be published on the 28th of November, 2023.
+The cut-off time for public votes is November 17, 2023, 23:59 CET.